VTuber: The VTuber trend

 In February 2024, Anycolor faced criticism over the treatment of its talent, following the termination of its contract with Nijisanji EN streamer Selen Tatsuki.
-The company cited "repeated breaches of contract", "misleading statements on social platforms", and actions causing payment delays for commissions to fan creators.
-In subsequent statements (as independent VTuber Dokibird), she stated that she had been hospitalized in December 2023 as a result of "bullying from within", and she had been in a "toxic and poor environment for numerous months that led to my breaking point".
+The company cited "repeated breaches of contract", "misleading statements on social platforms", and actions causing payment delays for commissions to outside artists.
+After rebranding as the independent VTuber Dokibird, she stated that she had been hospitalized in December 2023 as a result of "bullying from within", and she had been in a "toxic and poor environment for numerous months that led to my breaking point".
 The claims regarding payments for commissions were also refuted by artists who had worked on content for Tatsuki—who had paid them personally.
 Criticism over Nijisanji's handling and response to the controversy resulted in declines to Anycolor's stock price, and multiple Nijisanji streamers announcing that they would take a hiatus from social media activity.

 In September 2024, Ironmouse hit over 320,000 active paid subscribers on Twitch, surpassing the previous record holder, Kai Cenat.
 On January 1, 2025, Neuro-sama broke the all-time hype train record on Twitch, reaching level 111 and surpassing the previous record holder, Pirate Software, who reached level 106.
+In December 2025, Neuro-sama surpassed her previous all-time hype train record, reaching level 123.
+In January 2026, Neuro-sama surpassed her previous all-time hype train record, reaching level 126, and garnering over 328,000 active paid subscribers on Twitch, the third highest of all time.

-In May 2025, Youtube published a Culture and Trends Report on virtual creators.
+In May 2025, YouTube published a Culture and Trends Report on virtual creators.
 Per this report, VTuber related videos has amassed an annual average of over 50 billion views since 2022, and 16 of the 20 channels with the largest all time Super Chat Revenue were VTuber channels.
 Per a survey conducted by Google, 57% of 14 to 44-year-olds had watched a VTuber or virtual influencer in the past year.

-On July 21, 2025, VShojo founding member Ironmouse announced that she would leave the agency effective immediately amid legal issues, accusing the company of withholding Twitch revenue from her, including around $500,000 in revenue intended to be donated to the Immune Deficiency Foundation, for over a year.
+On July 21, 2025, VShojo founding member Ironmouse announced that she would leave the agency effective immediately amid legal issues, accusing the company of withholding Twitch revenue from her, including around $500,000 in revenue intended to be donated to the Immune Deficiency Foundation, for over a year; an associated charity campaign organized by Ironmouse quickly raised over $1,000,000, more than doubling the original amount of withheld revenue.
 On July 24, VShojo CEO Justin "theGunrun" Ignacio announced that the agency had run out of money and would be shutting down.